 In rural Appalachia, self-sufficiency is the traditional way of doing things.

 Electricity has become a beacon of hope in the smog of our energy crisis.
 With President Obama’s promise to get plug-in electric cars on the market by 2015, home-grown electricity could help wean Americans from foreign oil, which is largely used for transportation.

+Many people have concerns over what they deem to be excessive Energy Rates for the electricity they use.
+These people might benefit from researching further in order to find the best deal.
 But our largest source of electricity is coal, which is also the largest culprit in environmental damage of all kinds, from mountaintop removal mining to acid rain to climate change.

 Nuclear plants have waste issues, huge costs overruns and terrorism target potential.
 Natural gas plants are better but not by much.
 Even renewable sources can have unacceptable impacts: Industrial wind plants in the East destroy forests, while industrial solar arrays in the West destroy deserts.
 Even when well-sited, the thousands of miles of new transmission lines needed to transport power from green sources destroy everything in their path.
 What can a compassionate conservationist support?

 On-site production of electricity (called distributed generation, or DG for short) is the cheapest, quickest, fairest way out of the energy conundrum.
 Site specific generation from small-scale solar, wind, geothermal, and biofuels installations, combined with the new administration’s energy conservation/efficiency programs, offers virtually unlimited resources for stimulating local jobs aimed at literally empowering local communities.
 From the widespread interest expressed in my own solar system, it seems that there is enormous pent-up consumer demand.